 Physical activity in older adults:

-- > Ask patients about overall physical and mental well-being and quality of life. - Ask patients about level of exercise and physical activity. - > Recommend starting, increasing, or maintaining patient's level of exercise and physical activity. - ➤ Emphasize the benefits of exercise on improved physical functioning.
+- > Ask patients about overall physical and mental well-being and quality of life. - > Ask patients about level of exercise and physical activity and make recommendations. - > Emphasize the benefits of exercise on improved physical functioning.

 Management of urinary incontinence: